bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 29°
-- Light Snow and Breezy
+- Flurries
-- 86% humidity
+- 87% humidity
-- 11 mph wind
+- 17 mph wind
-- 96% cloud cover
+- 100% cloud cover
 - 36 AQI 🟩
-- About 0.4 inches of snow on the ground
-- 0.33 inches of rain and 0.39 inches of snow in the past 24 hours
+- 0.33 inches of rain and 0.3 inches of snow in the past 24 hours
-- 0.93 inches of snow and 0.05 inches of rain expected in the next 48 hours
+- 0.31 inches of snow and 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>